Vyral/base-template/_posts/2023-03-27-what-s-been-happening-in-our-real-estate-market.md

 {% include excerpt.html %}

-What’s been going on in the Big Fork real estate market recently?
+What’s been going on in the Bigfork real estate market recently?
 Interest rates and prices are changing all the time, so today, I’ll give you a brief update on what’s been happening.
 If you plan on making a move sometime soon, this is information you need to know.&nbsp;

 **You can listen to my full explanation in the video above or skip to each topic using the timestamps provided:**